hssmalo/steampunkfantasy/rules.md

-Any specified damage is regular damage, and follow these rules:
+Unless the damage is of a specific type, any specified damage is regular damage, and follow these rules:

 ## Armor